 Economic Area Agreement (EEA).
-As a consequence the EEA procedures regarding the adoption of new EU directives is applicable to Norway.
-The Electricity Directive 2003/54/EC and Regulation 1228/2003 was to contribute to the work of ACER and CEER to obtain a well functional electricity market.
+As a consequence the EEA procedures regarding the adoption of new

+EU directives is applicable to Norway.
+The Electricity Directive 2003/54/EC and Regulation 1228/2003 was approved in the EEA Committee in December 2005.
+This report is based on the reporting requirements in to contribute to the work of ACER and CEER to obtain a well functional electricity market.
 The format of the participation of NVE in ACER will be formalised in the EEA agreement, when implementing the third energy market package.
 NVE is also a member of the organization for the Nordic energy regulators,